Reviews

 Inside our UnKibble bag (Photo: lifewithkleekai)

-When I took a peak inside the bag, I was struck by the fact that UnKibble doesn’t look like the traditional dry food that you find at the local pet store or supermarket.
+When I took a peek inside the bag, I was struck by how UnKibble doesn’t look like the traditional dry food you find at the local pet store or supermarket.
 I could spot the colors of human-grade ingredients in UnKibble.

-Copper and Skye did enjoy UnKibble and it was a case of mealtime excitement and empty bowls.
-Of the four recipes, my Klee Kai enjoyed Chicken and Brown Rice alongside Beef and Barley.
+Copper and Skye did enjoy UnKibble, and it was a case of mealtime excitement and empty bowls.
+Of the three recipes, my Klee Kai enjoyed Beef and Barley.

 Skye UnKibble